EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/utilisation.md

 align: center
 width: 500px
 ---
 Forces acting on a turbine blade.
-The turbine rotation is driven by the lift.
 ```